benjaminion/upgrading-ethereum-book/src/book.md

 Beacon chain genesis is long behind us.
 Nevertheless, the ability to spin-up testnets is useful in all sorts of scenarios, so the spec retains genesis functionality, now called [initialisation](/part3/initialise#initialise-state).

-The following parameters refer to the actual mainnet beacon chain genesis and I'll explain them in that context.
+The following parameters refer to the actual mainnet beacon chain genesis, and I'll explain them in that context.
 When starting up new testnets, these will of course be changed.
 For example, see the configuration file for the [Prater testnet](https://github.com/eth2-clients/eth2-networks/blob/274e71c7af8fb26f65b47016ffa6169079315e2c/shared/prater/config.yaml).

 | Name | Value |
 | - | - |